quantnetwork/quantnetwork.github.io/docs/payscript/language_reference.md

 ### Script Structure
-PayScript has two special structures, beyond the programming logic; A [trigger] definition and [script parameters].
+PayScript has two special structures, beyond the programming logic; A [trigger] definition and script parameters.
 The trigger specifies what type of event will cause the script to run.
 When an automation is created with the script, the parameters of the trigger will be specified.
 For example, if the script's trigger type is "time", the parameters would be which date and time it should run on.
 Also during the creation of the automation, the script parameters required by the script will be supplied.